Non-minimally coupled electromagnetic fields and observable implications for primordial black holes: Conclusions and Discussions

+We compute the total deflection angle for non-minimally coupled photons near Schwarzschild and Sultana Dyer black holes and show that both these black holes have similar signatures regarding the total deflection angle and radius of the photon sphere.
+Interestingly, our analysis shows that PBH provides a stringent constraint on the NMC parameter.
+Thus, we conclude that irrespective of whether the PBH can be described as isolated or cosmological black holes, the constraint on the NMC parameter is similar.

+The constraint on $\lambda$ for the stellar mass black holes is better than that obtained by Prasanna and Mohanty~\cite{Prasanna:2003ix}.
+In Ref.~\cite{Prasanna:2003ix}, the authors used photon dispersion relation to compute the photon's arrival time and obtained $\lambda \sim 1.1 \times 10^{20}~\rm{cm}^2$.
+The constraint we have obtained is ten orders of magnitude more stringent compared to Ref. ~\cite{Prasanna:2003ix} and 13 orders of magnitude better than Ref.~\cite{Bedran1986AnEO}.
+Interestingly, the bound we have obtained matches with the bound obtained from the binary pulsar PSR B1534+12 is $\lambda \sim 0.6 \times 10^{11}\,$cm$^2$~\cite{Stairs:1999zr, Stairs:2002cw}.
+This suggests looking for constraints on $\lambda$ in the next-generation EHT/VLBI measurement~\cite{2019-Akiyama-Astrophys.J.Lett.,2022-Akiyama-Astrophys.J.Lett.}.
+With increased sensitivity, {such as ngVLA}, $1~\mu as$ astrometry can be achieved, which can potentially detect deflection angle from PBH of mass $10^{-5} M_{\odot}$ which are of the same size as Jovian-mass planets~\cite{2019-Reid-WhitePaper}.

 In the current analysis, we have not considered the frequency dependence of the polarization modes.
-However, the frequency dependence of the deflection angle can provide a useful way to test the non-minimal coupling strength and can potentially be measured in radio frequencies~\cite{Robishaw:2018ylp}.
-LIGO-VIRGO detectors have confirmed two NS-NS and one NS-BH merger events.
-These cataclysmic events will emit both gravitational waves and electromagnetic waves in all wave-band, including in the radio frequencies.
-With future radio telescopes, like SKA, aiming for higher sensitivity, the deflection angle produced by the electromagnetic field can confirm/infirm the non-minimal coupling.
-We hope to report this soon.

-The entire analysis is focused on the spherically symmetric space-times.
-However, in the NS-NS and NS-BH mergers, the final black-hole is expected to be axially symmetric (like Kerr).
-Therefore, we need to extend the analysis for the rotating black-hole space-times.
+However, the frequency dependence of the deflection angle can provide a helpful way to test the non-minimal coupling strength and can potentially be measured in radio frequencies~\cite{Robishaw:2018ylp}.
+The entire analysis is focused on the spherically symmetric spacetimes, as PBH does not have spin.
+However, in the NS-NS and NS-BH mergers, the final black hole is expected to be axially symmetric (like Kerr).
+Therefore, we need to extend the analysis for the rotating black-hole spacetimes.
 This is currently under investigation.